 The Philippine embassy is very supportive of its workers.
 For me, it is one of the best embassies because it puts conditions on the hiring of Filipino staff.
 It has bilateral agreements with the Lebanese government.
 The salary for Filipino workers is better and if the employer mistreats them, they can report it to the embassy.

 Have you thought about reporting a case to the courts?

 We do not take cases to court because we do not have lawyers.
 However, we do send some cases to other NGOs that do have lawyers.
 Our association is not registered at the governmental level, because as migrants, we do not have that right.
+Therefore, it is the allied and legal national NGOs that register some cases.
 We are not registered, but we exist; and many people know us and support us!